-Estrogen receptor-α gene deficiency enhances androgen biosynthesis in the mouse Leydig cell
+Estrogen receptor-α gene deficiency enhances androgen biosynthesis in the mouse Leydig cell (HTML)

 Akingbemi,Benson T.; Ge,Renshan; Rosenfeld,Cheryl S.; Newton,Leslie G.; Hardy,Dianne O.; Catterall,James F.; Lubahn,Dennis B.; Korach,Kenneth S.; Hardy,Matthew P.